 On September 29, 2022, the United States announced a policy on sea-level rise and maritime zones.

 Law of the Sea

 The Office of Ocean and Polar Affairs (OPA) is responsible for developing, coordinating, negotiating, and implementing U.S. foreign policy with respect to the law of the sea.
-The sets forth a comprehensive legal framework governing uses of the ocean.
-Adopted in 1982 and substantially modified by a relating to its deep seabed mining provisions, the Convention has been in force since 1994 and currently has more than 165 parties.
+The Law of the Sea Convention sets forth a comprehensive legal framework governing uses of the ocean.
+Adopted in 1982 and substantially modified by a 1994 Agreement relating to its deep seabed mining provisions, the Convention has been in force since 1994 and currently has more than 165 parties.
 The United States is not a party to the Convention.

 OPA is responsible for overseeing the U.S. Extended Continental Shelf (ECS) Project, which is designed to establish the full extent of the continental shelf of the United States, consistent with international law.
 The ECS is that portion of the continental shelf beyond 200 nautical miles from shore.
 Knowledge of the exact extent of the U.S. ECS and an improved understanding of its resources will promote economic prosperity and enhance stewardship of our natural resources.